abbreviatedman/spellbound/data/quotes.md

 140
 00:07:13,736 --> 00:07:16,040
-You do as I say or this...
+You do as I say or this…

 141
 00:07:18,575 --> 00:07:20,296